|Overall Rating||Liked it!|

 2014 Ladies Pickle Review

-On Snow Feel: The Ladies Pickle 2014 runs a little more flat than some of the other BTX boards out there giving it a little more stability between the feet.
-The new PBTX camber profile makes the ride a little more stable than the past years models.
+On Snow Feel: The Ladies Pickle 2014 runs a little flatter than some of the other BTX boards out there giving it a little more stability between the feet.
+The new PBTX camber profile makes the ride a little more stable than the past year’s models.
 It’s not stable like the EC2 BTX or C2 BTX but it’s an improvement over the other BTX models.

-Speed: Not really a bomber board but it can handle anything in the park and moderate speeds on the mountian.
+Speed: Not really a bomber board but it can handle anything in the park and moderate speeds on the mountain.